kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 - All API servers should be upgraded together (standard practice)
 - During rolling upgrades, some API servers may have the feature while others don't
 - Manifest files should only be deployed after all API servers support the feature
+- `staticManifestsMergeOrder` should only be set once all API servers are at 1.38 or later.
+  A 1.37 API server rejects the field at startup, so a mixed-version control plane configured with it will have some instances failing to start; if the field is rolled out only to upgraded instances, mutating webhooks run in a different order depending on which API server serves the request.

 ## Production Readiness Review Questionnaire